MohamedTharwat21/ThinkInk/README.md

 ### Proposed Solution
-To address these challenges, the study introduces the **Curriculum Semantic-Aware Contrastive Learning (C-SCL)** strategy.
-This method aims to re-calibrate subject-dependent EEG representations into semantic-dependent EEG representations, making them more suitable for EEG-to-Text generation tasks.
+To address these challenges,we aim to re-calibrate subject-dependent EEG representations into semantic-dependent EEG representations, making them more suitable for EEG-to-Text generation tasks.

 #### Key Features of the Proposed Solution